 If your baby has a stuffy nose, the nerve endings present in the lining of the nose can get stimulated causing a sneeze reflex.
 While sneezing can clear out the nose in most cases, it can also further contribute to nasal congestion.

 Depending on the cause, the appropriate nasal congestion medicine for infants is prescribed by the doctor.
 Nasal congestion caused due to viruses and infection can be treated with antibiotics and antiviral medications.
-In case of tonsils and adenoids or polyps, medicines are prescribed to alleviate the symptoms and any discomfort caused.
+In the case of tonsils and adenoids or polyps, medicines are prescribed to alleviate the symptoms.
 If the medicines do not seem to clear the congestion, they may need to be surgically removed.

 It is important to remember that when your baby has nasal congestion, the first thing you will need to do is to ensure that he can breathe properly.
-Here are a few methods that can offer immediate infant nasal congestion relief.
+Here are a few methods that can offer immediate relief.